 - 7. Extend IKEA Blvd. to McFarlane Blvd. to increase pedestrian and vehicular connectivity. - 8.
 Develop an interconnected network of local streets as development occurs, with typical block lengths of 600' to complement the street network recommended within the transit station area. - 9.
-Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
-Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 10.
 Reduce driveways along University City Blvd. by providing primary access from a local street or through a series of cross-access agreements or other innovative approaches, as redevelopment occurs.
-Minimizing driveway conflicts is particularly important to the function and safety of the multi-use path recommended along University City Blvd. - 11.
+Minimizing driveway conflicts is particularly important to the function and safety of the multi-use path recommended along University City Blvd. - 10.
 Provide a multi-use path along IKEA Blvd. adjacent to the utility easement, as development occurs.

-12. Preserve trees and naturally occurring vegetation to protect the stream corridor.
+11. Preserve trees and naturally occurring vegetation to protect the stream corridor.
 Where feasible, incorporate open space and trail connectivity.